 Rosetta Reset is an ongoing research project that explores the evolvement of language and the influence of emoji-based communication on society.
 By translating the original text of the Rosetta Stone into emoji’s we draw parallels to ancient image-based languages to speculate about future modes of communicating. more info

 The Flash-back city workshop series explores the power of collaboration, and collective imagination.
-Through a gamified interface participants collectively draw, explore and develop an urban fabric based on crowdsourced associations and memories - creating large scale propositional, collaborative drawings through the collation of personal memories of a city or culture.
-This workshop was commissioned by Minhaj for Al Faisal University and was tailored to the unique historic context of Old Riyadh and Ad Diriyah. more info
+Through a gamified interface participants collectively draw, explore and develop an urban fabric based on crowdsourced associations and memories - creating large scale propositional, collaborative drawings through the collation of personal memories of a city or culture. more info

 the bakerloos x Store Projects

 This installation commissioned by Store Projects explored the use of pool noodles to construct a social seating landscape for Clapton Girl’s Academy.
 The design of the structure was produced using grasshopper to maximise efficiency and the construction took the form of a workshop with sixth form students at the school.
 First a net was woven using cable ties, pool noodles of set lengths and colours were then carefully inserted and secured according to a predetermined base plan. more info